 Found in Hastings by Simon Patterson, some info on the works here

 Found in West Bromwich.
-I think that this is likely to have been produced at the Lyttleton Colliery just to the south of Wesdt Bromwich at some time in the second half of the 19th century.
+I think that this is likely to have been produced at the Lyttleton Colliery just to the south of West Bromwich at some time in the second half of the 19th century.
 The colliery site was closed and cleared by 1904.
 Photo by Bill Whitehead.